Beth Hirsch

 Beth Hirsch (born October 18, 1967) is a singer-songwriter from Tampa, Florida.
-Hirsch is best known for her collaboration with Air on their album Moon Safari.
-Her first solo album, Early Days, was released in 2000, followed by Titles & Idols in 2001.
-After a series of collaborations with artists including Pale 3, Jakatta, and D*Note, Hirsch released her third solo album Wholehearted, in 2007, and her fourth solo album, L.I.F.E., on October 26, 2020.
-Her EP After L.I.F.E. was released on December 13, 2021.
+Hirsch is best known for her co-writing and vocals on "All I Need" and "You Make It Easy" with the Air Moon Safari album in 1998.
+Her first solo album, Early Days, was released in 1999, followed by Titles & Idols in 2001.
+After a series of collaborations with artists including Wasis Diop (Everything...
+Is Never Quite Enough) for the Original Film Soundtrack, "The Thomas Crowne Affair", with Pierce Brosnan, Jakatta (One Fine Day), D*Note (D*Votion '99), and Pale 3 (The Tunnel) on Tom Tykwer's Original Film Soundtrack, "The Princess & The Warrior", Hirsch released her third solo album Wholehearted, in 2007, and her fourth, L.I.F.E. - Love Is For Everyone, on October 26, 2020.
+Her EP After L.I.F.E. was released on December 13, 2020.

-Early life

-Beth Susan Hirsch was born and raised in Tampa, Florida.
-Her mother, Gail Hirsch, was a first grade teacher, and her father, Lester "Les" Hirsch Jr., was a stockbroker and former chairman of the Tampa Sports Authority.

-As a child and adolescent, she displayed an affinity for acting and performing, which she honed through local theater productions.
-After graduating high school, she moved to Boston to pursue a B.F.A. in acting and theater at the Boston University College of Fine Arts.
-After college, Hirsch worked for a Shakespearean Workshop in London.
-She then lived in New York City for two years to pursue theater work.

 Career

 In November 1991, Hirsch moved to Paris to work as an au pair, where she became involved in the local bohemian artist community.
-It was in Paris where she discovered her own singing talent.
+It was in Paris where she discovered singing, thanks to architect, Scott Dimmit.
 She began her solo recording career with the EP Miner's Son, released in 1998.
-The EP was heard by Hirsch's neighbor, Nicolas Godin, and his musical partner in Air, Jean-Benoît Dunckel, with whom she collaborated on their Moon Safari album, co-writing and providing vocals on "All I Need" and "You Make It Easy".
-She toured with Air throughout Europe and the US before settling in London.
-Her second EP, P-Town Rubies, was released in 1999 on British independent label Dorado, which was followed by a UK tour with Terry Callier.
+The EP was heard by Hirsch's neighbor, Nicolas Godin, and his musical partner in Air, Jean-Benoît Dunckel, with whom she collaborated on their Moon Safari album, co-writing and providing vocals on "All I Need" and "You Make It Easy".She toured with Air throughout Europe and the US before settling in London.
+Her second EP, P-Town Rubies, was released in 1999 on Dorado Records, an British independent label, which was followed by a UK tour with Terry Callier.
 Her collaboration with Wasis Diop, "Everything (Is Never Quite Enough)", from his 1998 Toxu album, appeared on the soundtrack of the remade The Thomas Crown Affair.

 Hirsch's debut solo album, Early Days, was released in August 2000, with "Life Is Mine" taken from it as a single.
-The album received a three-star review from Allmusic.
+The album received a four-star review from Esquire.

-Her second album, the Black Dog (Ken Downie) and Custom Blue-produced Titles & Idols, was released in 2001 to generally positive reviews."Titles & Idols Review", AllMusic.
+Her second album, Ken Downie and Custom Blue-produced Titles & Idols, was released in 2001 to generally positive reviews."Titles & Idols Review", AllMusic.

 Her third album, the self-released Wholehearted (2007), received a four-star review from AllMusic.

 Her fourth album, L.I.F.E.
 (Love Is For Everyone) was released in 2020 by Last Man Music.

 Hirsch is a member of ASCAP and GEMA performance rights organizations.